Harriet Dart

 Harriet Dart (born 28 July 1996) is a British professional tennis player.
 She achieved a career-high singles ranking of world No. 70 on 9 September 2024, and a career-high doubles ranking of No. 59, on 14 October 2024.

 Dart reached the final of the 2021 Wimbledon Championships in mixed doubles with Joe Salisbury.
-She has won two WTA 125 doubles titles as well as seven singles and 16 doubles titles on the ITF Women's Circuit.
+She has won two WTA Tour doubles titles and two WTA 125 doubles titles as well as seven singles and 18 doubles titles on the ITF Women's Circuit.

 Personal life

 Dart was born in Hampstead, London, and attended The Royal School.
 She started playing tennis aged seven.

 Career

 2015–2018: WTA Tour and major debuts

 Dart was given a wildcard entry for her WTA Tour debut at the 2015 Eastbourne International, losing to Dominika Cibulková.

 Again entering with a wildcard at the 2018 Eastbourne International, she defeated qualifier Kristýna Plíšková before losing to 11th seed Anastasija Sevastova in the second round.

 Dart made her major main-draw debut at the 2018 Wimbledon Championships as a wildcard entrant, losing in the first round against former world No. 1 Karolina Plíšková in three sets.